 ‘I heard the paramedics enter the building, and then some muffled voices talking.
 I disconnected and took a deep breath.
 I thought that I’d done all I could.

 ‘A couple of minutes later, one of the paramedics on the scene rang up.
-He was asking me who’d made the initial call.
+He wanted to know who’d made the initial call.

-‘I thought that was a bit odd.
-I told him it was Tiffany, the young woman.
+‘I thought it a bit odd.
+I told him I’d spoken to Tiffany, the young woman.

 ‘He asked me if I was sure.
-Maybe someone else had made the call?
+Maybe someone else made the call?

 ‘I was adamant.
-It was the young woman I’d spoken to.
+I’d spoken to a young woman.
 Not a relative, not a friend.
-No one else.
+Tiffany.